 - Pool Fee: $25.00 for the first two hours and $25.00 for each additional hour, per person.

-- If a student needs to do a make-up ocean session, in addition to the initial instructor fee, the student is responsible for the following fees:
+- If a student needs to do a make-up open water dive session, in addition to the initial instructor fee, the student is responsible for the following fees:

 - Instructor Fee: $100.00 per day (two training dives).
 For additional students divers, the fee is $50.00 per day (two training dives).
-For more than two ocean training dives in a day, there will be a $25.00 fee for each additional dive, per person, per day.
+For more than two open water dive training dives in a day, there will be a $25.00 fee for each additional dive, per person, per day.

 What are the course prerequisites?